 - Medicines.
 Your treatment plan for managing the symptoms of PTSD may also include taking medications, such as antidepressants or anti-anxiety drugs.

-Scientists have recently turned their attention to better comprehend the underlying causes of trauma as a result of advancements in their understanding of how PTSD affects humans.
+Scientists have recently turned their attention to better comprehend the underlying causes of trauma due to advancements in their understanding of how PTSD affects humans.
 Finding assistance after a terrible incident can be difficult.
-After a traumatic event, it’s especially crucial to take care of both yourself and other people.
+After a traumatic event, it’s especially crucial to take care of yourself and other people.

 You can always consult with your primary care physician if you’re unclear about where to turn for assistance.
-To find options on how to seek more assistance, you can also search online for social services, hotlines, or mental health specialists.
+To find options for seeking more help, you can also search online for social services, hotlines, or mental health specialists.

 Frequently Asked Questions

 What is the most common cause of PTSD in women?

 For women, sexual assault or child sexual abuse is the most frequent trauma.
 In their lifetime, about one in three women will be sexually assaulted.
 Women are more frequently the victims of sexual assault than men.

 How do I know if I am suffering PTSD?

 This occurs when a person uncontrollably and vividly recalls the terrible incident as:

 - Physical afflictions include aches, perspiration, nausea, or shaking.